reneschulte/WriteableBitmapEx/README.md

     *   Fast ellipse and rectangle fill method
     *   Triangle, quad, simple and complex polygons
     *   Beziér and Cardinal spline curves
+*	Text
+	*	Fill and draw outline of text strings. text is highly flexible, it is instance of `FormattedText` thus any text and characted which is supported by wpf, can be rendered (options like `FlowDirection`, `FontWeight` and ... can be changed).
 *   Blitting
     *   Different blend modes including alpha, additive, subtractive, multiply, mask and none
     *   Optimized fast path for non blended blitting